Ramprakas87/uac-care-load-forecast/README.md

 ---

 ### ⭐ Support
-If you found this project helpful, consider giving it a ⭐ on GitHub!
+If you found this project helpful, consider giving it a ⭐!
 ---